sodadata/docs/soda/warehouse_types.md

 ---
 layout: default
-title: Set warehouse configurations
+title: Data source configurations
 parent: Soda
 redirect_from: /soda-sql/documentation/warehouse_types.html
 ---

-# Warehouse configurations
+# Data source configurations

-Soda SQL needs connection details in order to access your [warehouse]({% link soda/glossary.md %}#warehouse) to scan your data.
-Each type of warehouse uses different configuration parameters.
-To set the warehouse configurations in your [warehouse YAML]({% link soda-sql/warehouse.md %}), use the following example configurations that correspond to each database type that Soda SQL supports.
+Soda SQL and Soda Cloud need connection details in order to access your [data source]({% link soda/glossary.md %}#data-source) to scan your data.
+Each type of data source uses different configuration parameters.
+To set the data source configurations in your [warehouse YAML]({% link soda-sql/warehouse.md %}) or when adding new dataset in Soda Cloud, use the following example configurations that correspond to each kind of data source that Soda SQL and Soda Cloud support.

 **[Amazon Athena](#amazon-athena) <br />
 [Amazon Redshift](#amazon-redshift) <br />